 1. UE-1 realises that it is losing connection to the network or has completely lost it.

-2. UE-1 (in the role of Remote UE) performs ProSe UE-Network Relay discovery over PC5 and establishes a secure point-to-point link with the Relay (UE-R) over PC5.
-As part of this process the Remote UE is mutually authenticated at PC5 layer with either the Relay or with the network (depending on the SA3 decision for security).
-In the process UE-1 is also assigned an IP address/prefix by the Relay.
+2. UE-1 (in the role of remote UE) performs ProSe UE-to-network relay discovery over PC5 and establishes a secure point-to-point link with the relay (UE-R) over PC5.
+As part of this process the remote UE is mutually authenticated at PC5 layer with either the relay or with the network as specified in 3GPP TS 23.303 [8].
+In the process UE-1 is also assigned an IP address/prefix by the relay.

-NOTE 1: If step 2 is started after losing connection, the service interruption may be noticeable to the user.
+NOTE 1: If step 2 is started after losing connection, the service interruption can be noticeable to the user.

 NOTE 2: Step 2 will be entirely described under in 3GPP TS 23.303 [8].